GRID: Scaling Task-Agnostic Inference in Continual Prompt Tuning: Method

-Encoder-decoder models generate output labels as textual sequences.
-When task identity is unavailable at inference, unconstrained decoding can lead to label drift, producing labels from unrelated tasks or the pretraining distribution.
-To mitigate this, we reformulate task-agnostic inference to operate on a refined input space constructed using three components:
+In task-agnostic inference, unconstrained decoding often leads to \emph{label drift}, where predictions correspond to unrelated tasks or pretraining artifacts.
+To address this, we reformulate task-agnostic inference over a refined input space built from three components: